ESPN BET Promo Code ROTO: Bet $10, Get $100 Bonus for MLB Odds & Refer-A-Friend Offer

 - Make a qualifying first deposit of at least $10 with your preferred banking method on one of the top credit card betting sites and PayPal betting sites.

-Players will receive five $20 bonus bets after they use the ESPN BET promo code ROTO and make their first wager of $10 or more with one of the top NHL betting promos.
-Those bonus bets can be used on the NBA, NHL, MLB or any other sport in action, but note that the bonus bet amount is not returned in any winnings.
+Players will receive five $20 bonus bets after they use the ESPN BET promo code ROTO and make their first wager of $10 or more.
+Those bonus bets can be used on the NBA, MLB or any other sport in action, but note that the bonus bet amount is not returned in any winnings.

 The bonus bets expire after seven days with one of the premier NBA betting promos.
 There's an easy one-time playthrough requirement attached to all bonus bets through the ESPN BET promo code ROTO, meaning you place the bonus bets on any set of odds and receive instant profit if they are victorious.
 Those funds can then be withdrawn or bet again.